morganoliviaevans/nccs-summer-2024/README.md

 The `/benchmarks-objective-2/` directory contains the results of GEOS I/O benchmarking performed on Discover.

 # Scripts
 The `/scripts-objective-1/` and `/scripts-objective-2/` directories include scripts I developed or utilized during my internship.
 Each script is documented with comments to explain its purpose and usage.
+All scripts used for objective-2 were built by Lucas Synder / GMAO and manually adjusted per architecture and system specification.

 # Reports
 The `/reports/` directory contains summaries and detailed reports.